-Thanks to generous funding and the hard work of our teams, we have been able to make a real difference in the lives of many.
+Thanks to generous funding and the hard work of our teams, we have been able to make a real difference to the lives of many.

-From creating welcoming garden spaces to running community programs, these projects have helped improve care, reduce isolation and promote wellbeing for patients, carers and staff.
+From creating welcoming garden spaces to running community programmes, these projects have helped improve care, reduce isolation, and promote well-being for patients, carers, and staff.

-Our initiatives have already made a strong impact; we look forward to building on their success in the years ahead.
+Our initiatives have already made a significant impact; we look forward to building on their success in the years ahead.

-Slough Older Peoples Mental Health Wellbeing Garden
+Slough Older Peoples Mental Health Well-being Garden

-Launched in early 2024, the Slough Older Peoples Mental Health Wellbeing Garden has provided a safe, therapeutic outdoor space for patients and carers to relax, connect with nature and engage in gardening activities.
+Launched in early 2024, the Slough Older Peoples Mental Health Well-being Garden has provided a safe, therapeutic outdoor space for patients and carers to relax, connect with nature and engage in gardening activities.

-The project has reduced social isolation, boosted confidence and supported both physical and mental wellbeing.
-With the help of volunteers from the Slough Older Peoples Mental Health co-production team, the garden has become a vibrant community hub, benefiting over sixty individuals, surpassing the initial estimate of twenty.
+The project has reduced social isolation, boosted confidence, and supported both physical and mental well-being.
+With the help of volunteers from the Slough Older Peoples Mental Health co-production team, the garden has become a vibrant community hub, benefiting over 60 individuals, surpassing the initial estimate of 20.